BDC Class Levels & Program Structure

 Music & Dance 3 - Ages 5-6 (Kindergarten)

-Introduction to Technique classes include Introduction to Ballet, Introduction to Modern and Introduction to Tap.
-In these classes students learn fundamental dance steps central to each technique yet all classes are rooted in a developmentally appropriate Creative Movement curriculum that teaches body awareness, spatial awareness, patterning, coordination, social skills, and musicality.
+Introduction level classes include Ballet, Hip Hop, Modern, Tap.
+Students at this level are introduced to the fundamentals of each technique while more importantly learning the culture and structure of how to properly take a dance class.
+All classes are rooted in a developmentally appropriate Creative Movement curriculum that teaches body awareness, spatial awareness, patterning, coordination, social skills, and musicality.
 Placement is by developmental level not by previous dance experience.

 Level 1

 Levels 1 is for dancers in 2nd Grade and older.
-This is a wonderful level to try different disciplines in dance: Ballet, Modern and Tap.
+This is a wonderful level to try different disciplines in dance: Ballet, Modern, Tap and Hip Hop.
 Students can take just one class per week or as many as they would like.
 We ask that each dancer commit to a full year of training.
-Unlike most things in our technological era, dance training requires consistency and focus.
-True progress is slow but incredibly rewarding.
+Placement is by developmental level not by previous dance experience.

-Dancers in the Pre-Professional Training Program are required to take a certain number of classes a week and this increases in the upper levels.
+Dancers interested in ballet and modern are required to take a certain number of classes a week.
 Dance requires significant strength and healthy alignment that is developed through the repetition of daily class.
+We philosophically believe that dancers are best prepared for a career when trained in both classical modern and classical ballet.

-Levels 3-5: Three classes per week (two ballet classes & one modern class).
-In addition, students can elect to take tap and aerial.
+Levels 3-5: Three classes per week: two ballet classes & one modern class.

-Levels 6-8: Three classes per week (two ballet classes & one modern class).
-In addition, students can elect to take contemporary technique, composition, tap, flamenco, aerial, and yoga, stretch & core.
+Levels 6-9: Three classes per week: two ballet classes & one modern class.
+In addition, students can elect to take contemporary, composition, hip hop, strength training, tap and yoga.

-Tap, Flamenco, and Aerial/Circus Arts can be taken independently (you are not required to take ballet or modern).
-Students in Levels 3-8 can add these classes as electives to their program bundles during registration.
+Hip Hop and Tap can be taken independently (you are not required to take ballet or modern).
+Students can add these classes as electives to their program bundles during registration.

 We recommend that students new to the school take a trial class before registering so that we can determine proper placement.
 Please email us at mail@bainbridgedancecenter.com to discuss placement and arrange a trial class.